-- The institution should: - Put in place a system to make clear who in the Institution is responsible for due diligence obligations, for example under Article 4 of the EU Regulation, and for preparation of reports, such as submitting due diligence declarations under Art 7 of the EU Regulation88.
+- The institution should: - Put in place a system to make clear who in the Institution is responsible for due diligence obligations, for example under Article 4 of the UK ABS legislation [retained EU direct Regulation (EU) No 511/2014], and for preparation of reports, such as submitting due diligence declarations under Art 7 of the UK ABS legislation [retained EU direct Regulation (EU) No 511/2014]91.
 These may be different individuals.
-Reporting and making declarations may be centralised to one office, or be the responsibility of individual scientists. - Put in place a system that alerts the relevant individual(s) when there is a necessity for reporting or submitting a due diligence declaration (i.e. when utilisation of a GR in scope is supported by a grant89) - Ensure that documents (including permits) that cover GRs held in the institution are stored securely, can be accessed rapidly, and databased where appropriate. - ✓ If different parts of the collection are on separate databases ensure that information necessary for ABS compliance (document numbers of PIC and MAT etc.) are available to all.
-Ensure that any unique identifiers are present in both databases. - Establish clear workflows to support its staff in exercising due diligence and to ascertain that GR and TKaGR have been accessed in accordance with applicable ABS legislation or regulatory requirements. - ✓ Keep records, including [obligations of users under the EU Regulation Art 4(3)]: - (a) the number of the Internationally Recognised Certificate of Compliance,
+Reporting and making declarations may be centralised to one office, or be the responsibility of individual scientists. - ✓ Put in place a system that alerts the relevant individual(s) when there is a necessity for reporting or submitting a due diligence declaration (i.e. when utilisation of a GR in scope is supported by a grant92) - Ensure that documents (including permits) that cover GRs held in the institution are stored securely, can be accessed rapidly, and databased where appropriate.